 As a matter of fact, some men seem to hold and protect this Truth above all else:

 ---"In Regards To Just And Fair Monetary Compensation, One Man Can Be More Than The Equal Of Six Hundred Other Men."

 I can imagine old King George uttering such nonsense.

-Furthermore, I would argue, there can be no doubt that "The Pursuit Of Happiness' cited in the Declaration Of Independence, must include the pursuit of just and adequate monetary compensation for any and all work performed for wages.
+I would argue there can be no doubt that "The Pursuit Of Happiness' cited in the Declaration Of Independence must include the pursuit of just and adequate monetary compensation for any and all work performed for wages.

 My argument is, just as it was legally proven that no one white man was worth more than one black man, or vice versa, I believe that no one man [in terms of income earning potential] is worth six hundred times the pay of any other one man.

-America abolished slavery and the 3/5 Law a hundred and fifty years ago, but we have, in fact, merely replaced it with a 1/600th Law.
-I think it's time we look at this seriously.
+Although America abolished slavery and the 3/5 Law over one hundred fifty years ago, we have, in fact, merely replaced it with a 1/600th Law.

 It's my belief that there is some lasting connective tissue that has survived and has been brought over from the Civil War, some connective tissue that smells bad, connective tissue that is imbued with the same arrogance that gave us the 3/5ths Law; connective tissue that allows for the egregious idea that one man can be worth six hundred.